joshuanwalker/Raiders2600/README.md

 **Title / Ark Room**: The Ark Room (`ID_ARK_ROOM`, `$0D`) serves double duty as the title screen and the endgame screen.
 On cold boot, `startGame` sets `currentRoomId = ID_ARK_ROOM` and fills inventory with copyright text sprites.
 The VBLANK Ark Room logic plays the Raiders March, runs the pedestal elevator animation (lowering Indy to his score height), and checks the fire button for restart.

-**Death Sequence**: Setting `gameEventFlag` bit 7 triggers the death dissolve during overscan.
+**Death Sequence**: Setting `indyStatus` bit 7 triggers the death dissolve during overscan.
 Indy's sprite height shrinks by one line every 16 frames.
 Once only the hat remains (height < 3), the flag is rotated and the sprite disappears for 60 frames.
 At frame 120, Indy respawns at full height and `livesLeft` is decremented.
-If lives drop below zero, `gameEventFlag` is set to `$FF` — on the next frame, the VBLANK overflow check catches this and transitions to the Ark Room.
+If lives drop below zero, `indyStatus` is set to `INDY_GAMEOVER` — on the next frame, the VBLANK overflow check catches this and transitions to the Ark Room.

 **Room Transitions**: Triggered by the boundary override system in `handleIndyMove`.
 When Indy crosses a room edge (checked via `checkRoomOverrideCondition` against per-room boundary tables), `currentRoomId` is changed and `initRoomState` reinitializes all per-room state — sprites, playfield pointers, object positions, and event flags.
 Special transitions include: Mesa Side fall into Valley of Poison (Y position check), M0 collision into Well of Souls, blown-open wall alignment into the Temple, and Ankh warp directly to Mesa Field.